 Concerned about the uncertainty that 30×30 policies may pose for hunting and fishing access, the sportsmen’s community issued the Hunting and Fishing Community Statement on the 30 by 30 Initiative.
 This statement recognizes and embraces the overlap between the sportsmen’s community’s collective work to conserve fish and wildlife species and their habitats and the establishment of ambitious global biodiversity conservation goals, while outlining standards for 30×30 proposals to ensure that access for hunters and anglers is protected.
 Following the Biden Administration’s announcement of the America the Beautiful Initiative in 2021, the sportsmen’s community engaged again by submitting formal recommendations that highlighted the concepts first included as part of the Community Statement.

-Concerned about the uncertainty that 30×30 policies may pose for hunting and fishing access, the sportsmen’s community issued the Hunting and Fishing Community Statement on the 30 by 30 Initiative, which recognizes and embraces the overlap between the sportsmen’s community’s collective work to conserve fish and wildlife species and their habitats and the establishment of ambitious global biodiversity conservation goals while outlining standards for 30×30 proposals to ensure that access for hunters and anglers is protected.
+In an effort to address the uncertainty that 30×30 policies may pose for hunting and fishing access, the sportsmen’s community issued the Hunting and Fishing Community Statement on the 30 by 30 Initiative in 2020.
+This statement, which has now been signed by more than 60 conservation organizations, recognizes and embraces the overlap between the sportsmen’s community’s collective work to conserve fish and wildlife species, their habitats, and the establishment of ambitious global biodiversity conservation goals while outlining standards for 30×30 proposals to ensure that access for hunters and anglers is protected.

 To avoid merely aspirational policies, it is critical that states first inventory lands and waters already protected to establish a baseline.
 In doing so, states must also be able to define what it means to “protect” land and water.
 By identifying and defining protections already in place, states are then able to identify additional conservation needs through an objective, science-driven, stakeholder-engaged process to determine the appropriate level of management actions necessary to meet biodiversity conservation goals.